tubomius/nostr-irc/README.md

 - Connect with your regular IRC client, use a nostr private key as the password
 - Join a channel with /join #channelkey
 - Chat away
+- Theoretically possible to handle several IRC connections at the same time

 # IRC -> nostr feature mapping